AdobeDocs/experience-manager-65.en/help/assets/video.md

 **To preview a video that has multiple subtitles and audio tracks:**

 1. In **[!UICONTROL Assets]**, navigate to an existing video that you have added multiple subtitles and audio tracks.
-1. Double-click the video asset so you can open it in preview mode.
+1. Click the video asset so you can open it in preview mode.
 1. On the preview page, near the upper-left corner of the page, select the drop-down list, then select **[!UICONTROL Viewers]**.

    ![Drop-down list showing the Viewers option.](assets-dm/msma-selectviewers.png)